 - Place a small space heater in the basement and run it whenever someone is home.
 Even a few hours of extra heat can make a big difference.

 Is the smell especially foul?
 The source could be sewage waste slowly seeping into your basement due to obstructions in or damage to your main sewer and water lines leading out of your house.
-Over time, these lines can rsdily clog up with waste; crack, bend or break; or even be penetrated by creeping roots from trees and shrubs.
-This can cause sewage to back up into your home or seep your yard and foundation into your basement.
+Over time, these lines can become clogged with waste, crack, bend, break, or be penetrated by creeping roots from trees and shrubs.
+If you notice a sewage smell in your basement, the source of the issue may be damaged sewer or water lines on your property.
+This issue can cause sewage to back up into your home or seep into your yard, foundation, or basement.